 ‘Strike while the iron is hot’: An inside account of the UCU strikes.

-Rachel Hains shares some of the submissions she has received from various members of staff striking in the UCU dispute for pensions and working conditions.
+As a third wave of strikes has been announced, Rachel Hains re-shares some of the submissions she has received from various members of staff striking in the UCU dispute for pensions and working conditions.

-The following article is a submission from staff striking in the UCU dispute for pensions and working conditions.
-It was submitted to us at Orbital, with the author and interviewees choosing to remain anonymous or use a pseudonym under which to share their experiences.
+The following article contains submissions from staff striking in the UCU dispute for pensions and working conditions.
+It was submitted to myself, with the interviewees choosing to remain anonymous or use a pseudonym under which to share their experiences in the hopes it will encourage further support and understanding from staff and students alike.

 What does casualisation of staff look like?